 Instructions

-- In a large bowl, combine flour, salt, and baking powder.
+- In a large bowl, combine the flour, salt, and baking powder.

 - In a small bowl, whisk together eggs and milk.
-Stir into the flour until no lumps remain.
+Slowly whisk into the flour until no lumps remain.
+Whisk in the melted butter.

-- In a small bowl, combine cinnamon and sugar.
-Squeeze a little lemon juice on crepe sprinkle with cinnamon sugar.
-Roll the crepe up and serve immediately.
+- In a small bowl, combine sugar and cinnamon.
+Squeeze a little lemon juice on the cooked crepe and sprinkle generously with cinnamon sugar.
+Roll up and repeat with remaining Pannekoeke.
+Serve immediately.

 Indi